 - Performance and evaluation: The anti-corruption system implemented should make the progress of the measures and processes measurable.
 In this way, an evaluation and subsequent improvement of the management system can take place.
 Internal audits can be carried out for this purpose.

 Process of certification according to ISO 37001

 Once all requirements of the standard have been implemented, you can have your anti-corruption management system certified.
 In doing so, you will go through a multi-stage certification process at DQS.
 If a certified management system is already established in the company, the process can be shortened.

 In the first step, you discuss your company, your management system and the goals of certification with us.
 On this basis, you will promptly receive a detailed and transparent quote, tailored to your individual needs.

 Especially for larger certification projects, a planning meeting is a valuable opportunity to get to know your auditor as well as to develop an individual audit program for all involved areas and sites.

-The certification audit starts with a system analysis (stage 1 audit) and an evaluation of your documentation, objectives, the results of your management review and internal audits.
+The certification audit starts with a system analysis (audit stage 1) and an evaluation of your documentation, objectives, the results of your management review and internal audits.
 In this process, we determine whether your anti-corruption management system is sufficiently developed and ready for certification.
-In the next step (stage 2 system audit), your DQS on-site auditor assesses the effectiveness of all management processes.
+In the next step (system audit stage 2), your DQS on-site auditor assesses the effectiveness of all management processes.
 In a final meeting, they will provide you with a detailed presentation of the results and potential improvements for your company.
 If necessary, action plans will be agreed upon.